-When is Ganesh Chaturthi in 2017, 2018, 2019?
+When is Ganesh Chaturthi in 2021, 2022 and 2023?

 Ganesh Chaturthi Detailed Information

+It's important, according to tradition, not to look at the moon during certain times on Ganesh Chaturthi.
+If a person sees the moon, according to Hindu mythology they'll be cursed with accusations of theft and dishonored by society unless they chant a certain mantra.
 Apparently, this came about after Lord Krisha was falsely accused of stealing a valuable jewel.
-Sage Narada said that Krishna must've seen the moon on Bhadrapada Shukla Chaturthi (the occasion that Ganesh Chaturthi falls on) and was cursed because of it.
+Sage Narada said that Krishna must've seen the moon on Bhadrapad Shukla Chaturthi (the occasion that Ganesh Chaturthi falls on) and was cursed because of it.
 Furthermore, anyone who saw the moon then would be cursed in a similar way.

-What is the Significance of Anant Chaturdasi?
+What is the Significance of Anant Chaturdashi?

 You may be wondering why the immersion of Ganeshi idols concludes on this day.
 Why is it special?
 In Sanskrit, Anant refers to eternal or infinite energy, or immortality.
 The day is actually devoted to the worship of Lord Anant, an incarnation of Lord Vishnu (the preserver and sustainer of life, also referred to as the supreme being).
-Chaturdasi means the "fourteenth".
-In this case, the occasion falls on the 14th day of the bright half of the moon during the month of Bhadrapada on the Hindu calendar.
+Chaturdashi means the "fourteenth".
+In this case, the occasion falls on the 14th day of the bright half of the moon during the month of Bhadrapad on the Hindu calendar.

 More About Ganesh Chaturthi